Joe Resetarits

-Joe Resetarits (born August 22, 1989) is an American professional lacrosse player for the Philadelphia Wings of the National Lacrosse League (NLL).
+Joe Resetarits (born August 22, 1989) is an American professional lacrosse player for the Buffalo Bandits of the National Lacrosse League (NLL).
 A native of Hamburg, New York, Resetarits was a lacrosse standout at Hamburg High School before attending the University at Albany, where he was selected as the American East Conference Player of the Year and received an All-American honorable mention while rooming with Franklin Delanor Romanowski and Lomez.